icon-project/goloop/doc/icon_chainscore_api.md

 ### registerPRep

-Register an ICONist as a P-Rep.
+Registers an ICONist as a P-Rep.

 - 2000 ICX are required as a registration fee